brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-07.md

 "Hello?"

-"*Good afternoon."*
+"*Good afternoon.*"

 Morgan stiffened, instantly recognizing the voice on the other line.

 "Mr. Potter."

 "… *Chief Sentinel Morgan, isn't it?
-I would have thought someone else would be manning the Court phones."*
+I would have thought someone else would be manning the Court phones.*"

 "How did you get this number?"

 "*A mutual friend.
 He's here with me now if you want to speak to him, but I'm afraid we don't have much time to spare.
-I only had enough change for a five minute call."*
+I only had enough change for a five minute call.*"

 "Where are you?"

 "*Some place I won't be in about five minutes.
 I only called to tell you I'm on my way.
-I'll leave it to you to inform all relevant parties."*
+I'll leave it to you to inform all relevant parties.*"

 Morgan couldn't help but be surprised.
 The boy intended to return on his own?
 He wanted to ask why, but then thought better of it.